 Tourist Information Office

-When the tour ended we all visited the Tourist Information Office across from the Cathedral.
-Besides offering the usual tourist maps, advice and lodging assistance they also have a nice gift shop and a restaurant.
-We bought a book of walking tours for a euro but it wasn’t as useful as we’d hoped because our interests are all over the place.
-It did, however, have working plumbing.
+The Tourist Information Office is across the plaza from the Cathedral.
+Besides offering the usual tourist maps, advice and lodging assistance they also have a nice gift shop and restaurant.
+They also have working plumbing.
+Hurrah!

 Lunch in Cologne

-Plan B. I have a “thing” for visiting Hard Rock Cafés in cities all over the world, just to say I’ve been there.
+Whre we ate.
+I have a “thing” for visiting Hard Rock Cafés in cities all over the world, just to say I’ve been there.
 Silly, I know, but there you have it.
 And there, too, was Cologne’s Hard Rock.
 Dan didn’t mind, as long as they served Kölsch, a brew unique to Cologne.
-(He has a “thing” for that beer.
-So we’re even.)
+He has a “thing” for that beer.
+So we’re even.

 We each had one of the restaurant’s specialty burgers and saved just enough room for our next destination.

-Inside is a fabulous gift shop, a restaurant overlooking the water, and a museum of the history of cocoa around the world, chocolate uses, and more.
-The most popular part of the exhibit was the 10-foot high chocolate fountain – complete with samples.
+Inside is a fabulous gift shop of chocolate deliciousness, a chocolate cafe overlooking the water, and a museum of the history of cocoa around the world, chocolate uses, and more.
+The displays teach you all about the history of cocoa and the process of turning this bitter bean into lovely bars of luxurious chocolate.
+That said, the most popular part of the exhibit was the 10-foot high chocolate fountain – complete with samples.

-We watched the chocolate-making process and took advantage of a unique opportunity to order our own custom-flavored chocolate bar.
+We watched the chocolate-making process and took advantage of a unique opportunity to order our own custom chocolate bar.
 Yum!

-On our way out, we filled a sack full of those round, foil-wrapped Lindt chocolate truffles in the gift shop.
-At least two of every available flavor ended up in our bag.
-That way, we wouldn't need to share!
+On our way out, we filled a sack full of colorful foil-wrapped Lindt chocolate truffles in the gift shop.
+At least two of every available flavor ended up in our bag, so we wouldn't need to share!

 Walking around old town Cologne